omgpress/omgcore/README.md

 // Define a function that returns the singleton instance of WP Titan for your application. function app(): App {
   return App::get(
-    'my_app', // Enter the unique key to WP Titan instance as namespace of your application.
+    'my_plugin', // Enter the unique key to WP Titan instance as namespace of your application.
     __FILE__ // The main (root) file of your plugin or theme, leave it as is.
   );
 }